samartzidis/magicstick.io/docs/README.md

 ### Entering Extended ASCII and Unicode Characters

-Please note that this only works on Windows, as it takes advantage of the special Windows Alt-codes functionality.
+Please note that this only works under Windows, as it takes advantage of the special Windows Alt-codes functionality.
 Also, the program that you are typing in to must have Unicode support for entering Unicode characters (e.g. Windows WordPad or Microsoft Word).

 The following example shows how to program the key shortcut <kbd>Ctrl</kbd> + <kbd>2</kbd> to type the **€** character:
 ```